Exact Worst-case Performance of First-order Methods for Composite Convex Optimization

-\begin{remark} The assumption $d\geq (n+1)(N+2)$ is referred to as the \emph{large-scale assumption} in the sequel.
-In terms of performance estimation problems, this assumption allows to discard the non-convex rank constraint \revv{and lead to a tractable semidefinite programming problem, which can be solved to global optimality efficiently (see e.g.,~\cite{Vandenberghe94semidefiniteprogramming}).
-Without that assumption, our performance estimation problem is a nonconvex rank-constrained semidefinite program, equivalent to a quadratic programming problem that is NP-hard in general (e.g., it has max-cut~\cite{goemans1995improved} and other non-convex quadratic programs~\cite{pardalos1991quadratic,sahni1974computationally} as particular cases).
-Approaches to handle rank constraints exist (e.g., via augmented Lagrangian techniques~\cite{burer2003nonlinear}, via manifold optimization~\cite{journee2010low} or via Newton-like methods~\cite{orsi2006newton}), but in general only guarantee convergence to stationary points.
-This is not useful for in the case of~\eqref{PEPS:SDP}, as this only provides lower bounds on the worst-case performance.} \end{remark}
+\begin{remark} The assumption $d\geq (n+1)(N+2)$ is referred to as the \emph{large-scale assumption} in what follows.
+In terms of PEP, this assumption allows us to discard the nonconvex rank constraint \revv{and lead to a tractable semidefinite programming problem, which can be solved to global optimality efficiently (see, e.g.,~\cite{Vandenberghe94semidefiniteprogramming}).
+Without that assumption, our PEP is a nonconvex rank-constrained SDP, equivalent to a quadratic programming problem that is NP-hard in general (e.g., it has MAX-CUT~\cite{goemans1995improved} and other nonconvex quadratic programs~\cite{pardalos1991quadratic,sahni1974computationally} as particular cases).
+Approaches to handle rank constraints exist (e.g., via augmented Lagrangian techniques~\cite{burer2003nonlinear}, via manifold optimization~\cite{journee2010low}, or via Newton-like methods~\cite{orsi2006newton}) but in general only guarantee convergence to stationary points.
+This is not useful in the case of~\eqref{PEPS:SDP}, as this only provides lower bounds on the worst-case performance.} \end{remark}